skandiluz/django-finals/readme.md

 - **Dashboard**
   - Quick access to all major features
-  - Quick stats: total students, adult students, and more
-  - Responsive design for desktop and mobile

 - **Student Management**
   - Add, view, edit, and delete student records